MMANOJSIRA/Android-Application-News-Application/README.md

 4. Sync the server db and local db in background to check for updates
 5. In case of updates, send  a push notification.

-The app is incomplete.
-But can be completed with some more time.

-PS.
-Donot want to give excuses. but internet access speed was poor in NITT wifi and caused technical delays in creating json.